The Money Carer Foundation chooses to support vulnerable customers with Answer Pay and Request to Pay

-Fintech company Answer Pay and The Money Carer Foundation have teamed up to launch Request to Pay functionality to help support older and vulnerable people across the UK.
+LEEDS, UK–FinTech company Answer Pay and The Money Carer Foundation have teamed up to launch Request to Pay functionality to help support financially vulnerable customers across the UK.

-Answer Pay connects payment services providers to Request to Pay services through a simple integration.
-Answer Pay is the first certified provider of Request to Pay technology and performed the first live transactions in the UK.
+Answer Pay connects payment providers to Request to Pay (RtP) through a simple integration.
+We are the first certified provider of Request to Pay technology, performing the first live RtP transactions in the UK.

-The Money Carer Foundation is a social enterprise that provides a trusted appointeeship service for thousands of vulnerable adults across the UK who cannot manage their own financial affairs.
-It is completely independent and assists people with challenges in society by managing their day-to-day finances and working alongside the people who support them, such as carers, social workers and other solicitors.
+The Money Carer Foundation is a social enterprise that provides a trusted appointeeship service for thousands of people across the UK, offering support in managing their financial affairs.
+It is completely independent and assists people with challenges by managing their day-to-day finances and working alongside those who support them, such as carers, social workers and other solicitors.

-Commenting on the move Sean Tyrer, CEO of The Money Carer Foundation, said:
+Sean Tyrer, CEO of The Money Carer Foundation commented on the move;

 Using The Money Carer Foundation’s proprietary money management software, Monika, custodians are authenticated to ensure the relevant legal permissions and authorities to act.
 It then provides them with a unique money management account where they can then select which of the vulnerable persons bills they wish to receive and manage from the account.